 Who have gotten back on that goddamn treadmill, again and again and again, despite a disproportionately enormous fear that it is going to leave you collapsed and unconscious.

-Apparently between when the article was published and today, the backfire was loud enough (maybe not big enough, but loud enough) that Popsugar Food, like the cowardly bottom feeder that it is, quietly changed the title to something less controversial (boo hoo, you stupid assholes, did that damage your fucking clickthru rate???), without a) issuing any sort of apology and b) removing the line within the article that says the exact same thing.
+Apparently between when the article was published and today, the backfire was loud enough (maybe not big enough, but loud enough) that Popsugar Food, like the cowardly bottom feeder that it is, quietly changed the title to something less controversial (boo hoo, you stupid assholes, did that damage your stupid clickthru rate???), without a) issuing any sort of apology and b) removing the line within the article that says the exact same thing.

 This shady, half-assed, backhanded, spineless attempt to make a problem that they caused disappear is honestly more infuriating to me than if they had just left the original title up.
 I had to keep screaming, if only into the void.